-Yesterday, my friend Jacquie asked me how I was surviving having to spend so much time with my husband.
-Many of her friends were going to start gardens, just so they could bury parts of their husbands after cutting them up into small pieces.
+Yesterday, my friend Jacquie asked me how I was surviving spending so much time with my husband.
+Many of her friends were starting gardens, just so they could bury parts of their husbands after cutting them up into small pieces.

 Without hesitation, I said we were fine.
 Because we really are fine.
 Being with my husband 24/7 is not hard, and it’s not new.
 Nor is being with my two teenage daughters day in and day out a problem.
 I realized I have been training for a pandemic isolation for the last 20 years.
 It’s called adventuring!